StevenRidder/Ridder-Field/README.md

 ### 1. The Staircase: Solving the Expansion (H₀)

-I used to think the energy of empty space—the vacuum—was a flat floor.
+We used to think the energy of empty space—the vacuum—was a flat floor.
 A single, unchanging number.

 My theory suggests the vacuum is not a floor. **It is a Staircase.**

 Billions of years ago, before the first star ignited, the field sat on a higher step—a "Shelf" of energy.
 Because energy drives expansion, the universe grew faster in its youth than my old charts predicted.
 This extra speed shrinks the rulers I use to measure the cosmos.

-When I account for this "step down," the contradiction vanishes.
+When we account for this "step down," the contradiction vanishes.
 The baby universe (H₀=67) and the modern universe (H₀=73) are no longer in conflict.
-I was simply using the wrong ruler because I didn't know the vacuum had changed.
+We were simply using the wrong ruler because we didn't know the vacuum had changed.

 ### 2. The Whisper: Solving the Clumpiness (S₈)